/**

 *

-* If you define a width
+* If you define a width and height, it will draw a rectangle

 * in the ContentDisplay so that interactive events fire appropriately (rollovers, etc.) and width/height/bounds